Meeco/js-sdk/packages/cli/README.md

 - `meeco organizations:list`

-### 2. Retrive organization agent credential
+### 2. Retrive organization credential

 1. Ensure organization is created and validated first (see above)
-2. You can retrive organization credential using follwoing command `meeco organizations:login -o .my-created-organization.yaml > .my-org-agent-user.yaml`
+2. You can retrive organization credential using follwoing command `meeco organizations:login -o .my-created-organization.yaml > .my-org-login.yaml`

 ## All Commands